Serotonin: It's Not Just About Your Mood

 Serotonin is naturally produced in the body through the biochemical conversion of a protein component known as tryptophan.
 The flowchart of serotonin production would be something like this:

 As you can see from the flow chart above, serotonin is actually a precursor of the hormone melatonin.
 We all know that melatonin is crucial in achieving a good night’s rest, which is why a serotonin imbalance can also lead to sleep problems.
 Diets lacking in tryptophan may cause people to have low serotonin levels and experience depression, headaches and sleep disorders.

-To have the correct flow of natural chemicals, you need many micronutrients and co-factors such as B vitamins, vitamin C, zinc, magnesium, iron, 5-HTP, and antioxidants.
-Proper absorption of these nutrients is also crucial and may be achieved with the correct gastrointestinal tract (GIT) microbial support.
-Prebiotics, probiotics, and digestive enzymes can largely help with this.
+To have the correct flow of serotonin, you need many micronutrients and co-factors such as B vitamins, vitamin C, zinc, magnesium, iron, 5-HTP, and antioxidants.
+Proper absorption of these nutrients is also crucial and may be achieved with the correct gastrointestinal tract (GIT) microbial support such as digestive enzymes, prebiotics and probiotics.

 How to naturally produce more serotonin

 Foods that contain the essential amino acid tryptophan can assist the body in producing more serotonin.
 So what does a serotonin-rich diet look like?
 It can include the foods listed here:

 Grains.
 Wholemeal grains are high in B vitamins which are essential for serotonin production.
 Brown rice, quinoa, and millet are among the best options.